rwilinski/running-calculators/README.md

 - Generate table with split times.
 - Calculate finish time by providing your pace and distance.
 - Calculate distance based on your pace and time.
+- Convert speed to pace and pace to speed.

 ## Installation